 Plus dozens of books from Little Free Library

 More than a century ago, Senator Thomas Palmer and his wife Lizzie Merrill Palmer would often invite guests to enjoy their Log Cabin Farm, drink freshly pressed apple cider, and enjoy the harvest.
 Palmer donated the land in the late 1800s to the city of Detroit to serve as a park "for the good of everyone."

 In honor of the harvest and in celebration of the Palmer legacy, the park will be filled with autumn festivities and free family fun.

-This will be a fun-filled opportunity for all ages to discover how our food is grown, the lives of farm animals, and nature in the park.
+This will be a fun-filled opportunity for all ages to discover how our food is grown, the lives of wild animals, and nature in the park.

-The event takes place next to Palmer Park's Splash Park and new playground, on Merrill Plaisance near Pontchartrain, between McNichols and Seven Mile Roads, west of Woodward Avenue.
+The event takes place near the Palmer Park Splash Park and playground, on Merrill Plaisance near Pontchartrain, between McNichols and Seven Mile Roads, west of Woodward Avenue.
 Parking is available at the Splash Park parking lot.